-- The key to a good IB project (any project) is the ability to identify a market opportunity or challenge (a.k.a opportunity statement), and using this opportunity statement as means to determine the appropriate IB strategy. - Your opportunity statement should reflect market opportunities / business challenges for the company and the select target market.
-Think about problems that go beyond expanding the product / service to a new country.
-Think of it from a customer need / environmental challenge / a human necessity not fulfilled, a social issue or an institutional issue (government or competition). - Your target company should have developed some form of capabilities in order to enter or expand in a foreign market. - Your opportunity statement formulates your project objective. - The chosen company can be any company from any countries (including Canada and US). - The context of the IB strategy needs to involve countries outside of Canada and US (i.e. opportunities outside Canada/ US).
+- The key to a good IB project (any project) is the ability to identify a market opportunity or challenge (a.k.a opportunity statement), and using this opportunity statement as means to determine the appropriate IB strategy. - Your opportunity statement should reflect market opportunities / business challenges for the company and the select target market. - Your target company should have developed some form of capabilities in order to enter or expand in a foreign market. - Your opportunity statement formulates your project objective. - The chosen company can be any company from any country (including Canada and US). - The context of the IB strategy needs to involve countries outside of the home country of your company.
 Identify 3 target foreign markets as logical options.
-Determine which market is the most appropriate based on a set of strategic criteria. - You then develop a country presentation on the select target market. - You prepare the final recommendation including the mode of entry (e.g. acquisition, joint venture, licensing, establishing host-country facilities) and a realistic implementation plan - Highlight any risks and concerns resulting from your IB strategy (not all solutions are perfect). - Develop a high-level implementation plan based on a 3-5 year time horizon (length of time depends on the problem) with major milestones identified. - Remember: Why this is a good opportunity or an important issue to resolve must be clear (purpose-driven)
+Determine which market is the most appropriate based on a set of strategic criteria. - You then develop a country presentation on the select target market. - You prepare the final recommendation including the mode of entry (e.g. acquisition, joint venture, licensing, establishing host-country facilities) and a realistic implementation plan - Highlight any risks and concerns resulting from your IB strategy (not all solutions are perfect). - Obeyelop a high-level implementation plan based on a 3-5 year time horizon (length of time depends on the problem) with major milestones identified. - Remember: Why this is a good opportunity or an important issue to resolve must be clear (purpose-driven)